-I want to have enough money to buy time; time to live, to spend time with the people I love and to do the things I care about : travel, sports, reading, writing and volunteering.
+I want enough money to live decently, to spend time with the people I love and to do the things I care about : travel, sports, reading, writing and volunteering.

 Concretely it means :